-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.
 Students can take ESOL101C or receive permission of the ESOL department chair.
 ESOL101C

-FREN121C: French I
+FREN121C : French I

 An introduction to basic French language, history, and culture through a balanced four-skills approach to learning through listening, speaking, reading, and writing activities.
 Multimedia resources, interactive language programs, videos, and the internet will be used.
 French I is geared toward students who have no previous knowledge of the language.